Healthy Homes Assessment Lower Hutt

 What We Do

-As building inspectors, we handle all issues that come with professional house examinations.
-We are here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we deal with all the aspects involved in professional home Inspections.
+We are here to make sure you make the right decision when purchasing your next property.

-We take your investment seriously, and undertake detailed inspections so you won’t get any unexpected or expensive surprises meaning you can relax and focus on the enjoyable aspects of buying or owning the house.
+We consider your investment to be a serious one We will conduct detailed inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the exciting aspects of owning or purchasing an house.

-We specialise in a variety of solutions to ensure that you are fully informed about the condition of any property you may be considering buying or selling along with other solutions.
+We offer a wide range of services to ensure that you are fully aware of the state of any property you may be looking to purchase or sell along with other services.

-Our systematic method of conducting your house inspection and the most up-to-date software technology with digital photos embedded into your Report, you can actually see any problems that might be found.
-With our detailed report, it is easy to understand why we receive so many clients who recommend our service to family members and friends.
+With our systematic approach to your property inspection as well as the latest technology in software including digital photos imbedded into your document, you are able to actually see any problems that might be identified.
+Through our comprehensive report, it is no wonder we get so many clients recommending our service to family and acquaintances.

 Get in Touch - Have Peace of Mind